 Residential Courses are run in the spring and autumn months.
-They take place over a long weekend (Saturday to Tuesday) and include three half day sessions.
+They take place over 5 days (Saturday to Wednesday) and include five half day sessions.
 Find more details of our residential course here

 What will I cook?

 Have you always wanted to conquer the mysteries of pastry?
 Learn how to make your own buttery croissants, or the perfect creamy French Onion Tart.

 Other baking includes: Brioche, Rosemary and Black Olive Fougasse, Honey and Saffron Madeleines, Macaroons, Pithiviers, Apple Tarte Tatin, Strawberry Cream Roulade, Double Chocolate Eclairs, and Frangipane Tart with Crème Anglaise.